cognis-digital/service-tool/README.md

 3. Ensure your self-hosted runner is online and has Docker & Compose installed.
 4. On push to `production`, the `deploy.yml` workflow will:
    - Build & push images to Docker Hub
+   - Deploy the frontend to GitHub Pages
+   - Deploy the backend and Supabase services using Docker Compose
+   - Run health checks to verify deployment success

+## Recent Bugfixes

+### Service Catalog UI
+- Fixed service catalog display issues by correcting the root route in `App.tsx` to use `ServiceCatalogPage` component
+- Updated `ServiceCatalogPage` component to properly use `getServicesByScale` function for service filtering
+- Resolved type mismatch between different `Industry` type definitions in the codebase
+- Added proper handling of null/undefined industry values
+- Improved fallback logic when no services are found for a given business scale

+### TypeScript Improvements
+- Added type assertions to resolve conflicts between different module type definitions
+- Updated component props to handle nullable values properly
+- Fixed service data access patterns to ensure proper type safety
    - Run `docker-compose pull && docker-compose up -d`

 Enjoy your automated deploy pipeline!